SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ### Present the receipt

-If the invoice was successfully paid, a reference number (ersReference) is obtained from SEQR.
-Save the reference number for follow-ups and for print on the SEQR user's online confirmation receipt.
+If the invoice was successfully paid, a reference number (ersReference) is obtained from Glase.
+Save the reference number for follow-ups and for print on the Glase user's online confirmation receipt.

 ### Verify your integration

-Verify that your integration works and run validation tests towards SEQR servers.
-[Contact](/contact) Seamless for more information.
+Verify that your integration works and run validation tests towards Glase servers.
+[Contact](/contact) Glase for more information.

 ### Go live!

-To go live with your integration, [contact](/contact) Seamless to get [certified](/merchant/reference/certification.html).
+To go live with your integration, [contact](/contact) Glase to get [certified](/merchant/reference/certification.html).

 # Examples